kyma-project/busola/core-ui/src/service-catalog-ui/delete-instructions.md

-While removing, those can be uninstalled together with service catalog
+You can uninstall the following elements together with Service Catalog:

 ```json
 {